1. Blog

 Common Uses Of Birch Sugar

 There’s a variety of human foods and consumer products that can potentially contain birch sugar.
-Some items may surprise you to learn that they contain birch sugar, but knowing which products it’s commonly used in will help you create a mental list of things to avoid letting dogs get into.
+It may surprise you to learn that some of the following items contain birch sugar.
+However, knowing which products typically contain it will help you create a mental list of things to avoid letting dogs get into.

 • Candy